 There have been two missing elements in the conservation efforts in the Osa Peninsula, in order to achieve long term solutions: economic development and environmental education.
 Without proper economical options communities will keep going back to poaching and gold mining no matter the consequences.
 With a sustained environmental education program new generations will think differently about their natural resources and Corcovado National Park.

-The Corcovado Foundation environmental education program, as small as it is, has created awareness and has empowered hundreds of children during the last 10 years.
-After 10 years of implementing this program, the foundation has initiated a new stage called "Creating the Environmental Education Leaders of the New Millennium". the foundation will start a process in which it promotes the planting of trees on farms, public areas and river basins.
+The Corcovado Foundation environmental education program has created awareness and has empowered hundreds of children since 2003.
+After 13 years of implementing this program, the foundation has initiated a new stage called "Creating the Environmental Education Leaders of the New Millennium".
+The idea of the program is to empower children to be the next leaders of social, environmental and economic development for their community.
+The foundation will provide them with weekly activities w/them

-1) 14 schools in the Drake Bay, Dominical and Costa Ballena, (for a total of 14) receive monthly environmental education and engage in hands on environmental education activities, such as tree planting, recycling and others.
-2) 5 children's environmental groups in Drake Bay area are empowered and work weekly on environmental education projects as an extra- curricular activity.
+1) 14 schools in the Drake Bay, Dominical and Costa Ballena will receive monthly environmental education and engage in hands on environmental education activities, such as tree planting, recycling and others.
+2) 5 environmental youth groups in Drake Bay area are empowered and work weekly on environmental education projects as an extra- curricular activity.
 3) 20 of the most accomplished children will participate in a leadership program.